Coping with Depression Through God’s Sustaining Grace

 There’s a tendency to think that gut-level, honest praying during affliction dishonors the Lord and reveals a lack of trust in Him.
 I believed that viewpoint as a young adult, but that conviction evaporated as I became more familiar with God’s Word.
 I no longer believe that taking my doubts to Him, complaining to Him about what I perceive as His aloofness during my depression, or questioning His loyalty to me is necessarily wrong or immature.

 Oh, it isn’t appropriate to ball up my fists and shake them in the face of God, to grit my teeth as I spew bitterness toward Him.
-Somewhere there’s a line of disrespect that I must not cross, but lament, as modeled by the Psalmists, nonetheless voices doubts to God, asks Him hard questions, and expresses uncertainty about God’s goodness.
-A few of my favorite examples of lament are Psalm 6, 13, 42, 43, and 73.
-Biblical laments typically end on a positive note, expressing confidence in God after venting negative feelings.
+Somewhere, there is a line of disrespect that I must not cross – but lament (as modeled by the Psalmists) nonetheless voices doubts to God, asks Him hard questions, and expresses uncertainty about His goodness.
+A few of my favorite examples of lament are Psalms 6, 13, 42, 43, and 73.
+Biblical laments typically end positively, expressing confidence in God after venting negative feelings.

-Check out the six verses of Psalm 13.
-David started by wondering whether God had forgotten him and complained that God had hidden His face from him.
-Then several verses later, David affirmed God’s love for him and sang to Him because of His past faithfulness.
-David’s circumstance that fueled his lament didn’t change between verses 1 and 6, yet his attitude did an about-face after he approached God honestly.
+Check out Psalm 13.
+David starts by wondering whether God has forgotten him and complains that God has hidden His face from him.
+Then, in verses 5-6, David affirms God’s love for him and sings to Him because of His past faithfulness.
+David’s circumstance that fueled his lament didn’t change between verses 1 and 5, yet his attitude did an about-face after he approached God honestly.

 Ironically, honest disclosure to God about how I feel during affliction is a sign of deep faith in Him, not an indicator of a lack of faith.

-I love how Mark Vroegop puts it in his book, Dark Clouds, Deep Mercy: Discovering the Grace of Lament: “Lament is how we bring our sorrow to God.
+I love how Mark Vroegop puts it in Dark Clouds, Deep Mercy: Discovering the Grace of Lament: “Lament is how we bring our sorrow to God.
 Without lament, we won’t know how to process pain.
-A lament reveals trust because, without hope in God’s deliverance and the conviction that He’s all-powerful, there would be no reason to lament when pain invades our lives.”
+A lament reveals trust because there would be no reason to lament when pain invades our lives without hope in God’s deliverance and the conviction that He’s all-powerful.”

 When what I vent to God is cruddy and wrong, I admit to Him that my attitude needs an adjustment.
 I ask Him to do the necessary work of transforming my heart and mind.
-Yet He wants honesty from me, not a “snow job” that covers how I really feel.
+Yet, He wants honesty from me, not a “snow job” that covers how I feel.

-COPING WITH DEPRESSION – PREACH TO MYSELF PROMISES
+2. COPING WITH DEPRESSION – PREACHING PROMISES TO MYSELF

-Sometimes that nagging inside voice says, “When is the last time you felt God’s presence?
+Sometimes, that nagging inside voice says, “When was the last time you felt God’s presence?
 Terry, it has been a long time since you went through a day with a keen awareness of His presence.
 Why in the world do you keep serving Him?!”
-Then I remind myself that His Word is far more reliable than my feelings, that it isn’t necessary to feel His presence in order to have it.
+Then, I remind myself that His Word is far more reliable than my feelings and that it isn’t necessary to feel His presence to have it.

-I’m not saying that quoting a pertinent promise from God’s Word magically ends my despondency, but I am saying that no matter what causes my depression, I have a spiritual battle to fight.
+I am not saying that quoting a pertinent promise from God’s Word magically ends my despondency, but I am saying that no matter what causes my depression, I have a spiritual battle to fight.
 It is a battle of belief.
 Will I believe the negative self-talk that typically accompanies depression, or will I combat the lies with truth from God’s Word?
-My feelings are fickle, but God’s promises aren’t.
+My feelings are fickle, but God’s promises are not.

 Relying on God’s Word in this manner increases my faith in Him, decreases the severity of depressive episodes, and enables me to fulfill God’s calling on my life even if He doesn’t eradicate my vulnerability to depression.
-He’s capable of healing me completely of depression, but if He chooses not to do so, I plead with Him to redeem it.
-I tell Him that I yearn to see His sustenance of me so I’ll more often praise Him and so others may benefit from what I’m learning through the affliction.
+He is capable of healing me completely from depression, but if He chooses not to do so, I plead with Him to redeem it.
+I tell Him that I yearn to see His sustenance so I can more often praise Him – and so others may benefit from what I’m learning through the affliction.

 The most important, life-changing sermons I’ll ever hear are the ones I preach to myself.
-I don’t memorize God’s Word because I’m spiritual, but because I’m needy and require that fuel for the survival of my soul.
-(Then again, perhaps authentic spirituality involves taking my neediness to Him!)
+I don’t memorize God’s Word because I’m spiritual, but because I’m needy – and I require the fuel of memorized Scripture for my soul’s survival.
+(Perhaps authentic spirituality also involves taking my neediness to Him!)

 Years ago, pride kept me from admitting despair or mentioning it to anyone.
-I figured I’d lose my credibility as a Christian leader and Bible teacher if others saw that I didn’t have it all together ; I concluded that others would view me as weak or immature.
-I falsely believed that deep depression, as well as the anxiety it spawns, are always generated by weak faith.
+I figured I’d lose my credibility as a Christian leader and Bible teacher if others saw that I didn’t have it all together; I concluded that others would view me as weak or immature.
+I falsely believed that deep depression (as well as the anxiety it spawns) is always generated by weak faith.
 I perceived that admitting to depression revealed the polar opposite of a core value of my university: victorious Christian living.

 Wrong!
 Galatians 6:2 and many other relational commands in the New Testament affirm my need for others during my earthly pilgrimage.

 I recall the horrendous, all-consuming despair that enveloped me on many Sunday afternoons.
-I didn’t think I’d survive the long hours until bedtime when sleep promised a temporary reprieve.
-I’d call Louise, an elderly, homebound member of our church with a reputation as a prayer warrior.
+I didn’t think I would survive the long hours until bedtime when sleep promised a reprieve – so I would call Louise, an elderly, homebound member of our church with a reputation as a prayer warrior.
 She literally went to war for me numerous times over the phone, fervently and boldly going before God’s throne and asking Him to hold fast to me for the remainder of the day.

-Since Louise’s home-going, I often call Howard, my best friend, and pour out my pain through tears.
+Since Louise’s homegoing, I often call Howard (my best friend) and pour out my pain through tears.
 He never fails to pray for me over the phone.
-Often, his own sobbing punctuates his prayers for me.
+Often, his sobbing punctuates his prayers for me.
 Tom, a Christian counselor, explains how symptoms of depression affect my closest relationships.
 He offers concrete suggestions that help keep my depression from impinging on those relationships.

 Everyone needs a Louise, a Howard, and a Tom.

-At some point in my spiritual pilgrimage, as I deepened my grasp of Scripture and read biographies of saints who repeatedly battled depression yet lived outrageously fruitful lives, my thinking changed.
-I discovered that living victoriously for Christ is not the absence of affliction or despair.
-Rather, how I handle it or respond to difficulty determines whether I am living victoriously.
+At some point in my spiritual pilgrimage (as I deepened my grasp of Scripture and read biographies of saints who repeatedly battled depression yet lived outrageously fruitful lives), my thinking changed.
+I discovered living victoriously for Christ is not the absence of affliction or despair.
+Instead, living victoriously is determined by how I handle or respond to affliction, despair, or difficulty.
 Suffering is inevitable as a fallen person living in a fallen world.

-Perhaps God receives more glory in my life when I’m weak and needy, when with desperation I call on Him to sustain or to rescue me.
-My plea gives Him the opportunity to do what only He can do!
-He gets the most glory when others see that the only reason I keep going as a believer, or as a teacher and writer, is my daily reliance on Him and my persistent use of His means of grace.
+Perhaps God receives more glory in my life when I’m weak and needy when, with desperation, I call on Him to sustain or rescue me.
+My plea allows Him to do what only He can do!
+He gets the most glory when others see that the only reason I keep going as a believer or as a teacher and writer is my daily reliance on Him and my persistent use of His means of grace.

 Wow!
 The more I need God’s grace each day, the more opportunity He has to reveal His might and glory!

 That’s why I’m transparent about my depression.
-It’s okay if you see me as weak, so long as you see that the Savior on whom I lean is strong!
+It’s okay if you see me as weak, so long as you see that the Savior I lean on is strong!

 How Do I Deal with Depression first published, November 2020.
 Published with permission.